AshwiniVM/ULTRAMOD/README.md

 R code to estimate similiairites across chromosomes within chromosome sets in their protein-coding regions.
 Annotations were obtained from Ensembl in the case of our study.

+# Sample input/out files

+Sample_PCA_homologous_UCEs: Geno-metric space of chromosomes based on the positions of genomic landmarks (homologous ultraconserved elements).

+Sample_MMDS: mMDS plot showing chromosomes clustering around certain value across the two axes, a visual cue to identify sets of chromosomes that have homologous genomic landmarks

+Sample_pres_abs.csv: Sample input file indicating presence (1) or absence (0) of UCEs mapped on chromosomes

+Sample_PCA_scores: output from the Principal Components Analysis (PCA) utilising genomic landmarks

+Sample_exclusion_matrix: A matrix visualising presence-absence of UCEs on chromosomes in a chromosome set (identified using mMDS), this file is key to remove non-homologous UCEs (any UCE not distributed in the entire chromosome set).
+Larger the phylogenetic sampling of chromosomes, smaller the number of homologous landmarks

+Sample_presenceonlyUCEs.csv: Homologous UCE landmarks

+Sample_presenceonlyUCEs_positionsavgd: Different probes of the same UCEs are collapsed and their positions averaged